papandreou/node-memoizesync/README.md

     this.name = name;

     this.myMethod = memoizeSync(function (arg1, arg2) {
-        console.warn("Cool, this.name works here!", this.name);
+        console.log("Cool, this.name works here!", this.name);
         // ...
         return "That was tough, but I'm done now!";
     });